josephmontes/VAA/README.md

 Conclusions:

-As fastball usage begins to decline a bit in favor of Sweepers and Cutters, this means that a higher percentage of the fastballs thrown will be of this low VAA variety.

 With pitchers like Emmett Sheehan, Bobby Miller, Eli Morgan, Bryce Miller, Mason Miller, this trend is likely not going anywhere.
 There is going to have to be a response by batters who hit worse against this kind of fastball to this trend or they run the risk of losing to fastballs which is historically where hitters thrive.
 On the pitcher side, anyone throwing a fastball should look into lowering their release point